worfinator/WatchDog/README.md

 ## Requirements

-WatchDog uses the Python [Notifier](https://github.com/worfinator/Notifier) module to be already installed in order to send emails and push notifications
+WatchDog uses the Python [Notifier](https://github.com/worfinator/Notifier) module to be already installed in the `/usr/local/bin/` directory in order to send emails and push notifications

 ## Installation